AlejandroPqLz/tf-diffusion-scratch/README.md

 #### 2.2  CUDA and cuDNN compatible versions

-Since the model is implemented in Tensorflow, you need to install the versions of CUDA and cuDNN that are compatible with the version of Tensorflow you are using.
-For more information, visit the [Tensorflow versions compatibility](https://www.tensorflow.org/install/source?hl=es#gpu).
-For this project, since we are using Tensorflow 2.16.1, we need to install CUDA 12.3 and cuDNN 8.9, todo do so, just execute the following commands:
+Since the model is implemented in TensorFlow, you need to install the versions of CUDA and cuDNN that are compatible with the version of TensorFlow you are using.
+For more information, visit the [TensorFlow versions compatibility](https://www.tensorflow.org/install/source?hl=es#gpu).
+For this project, since we are using TensorFlow 2.16.1, we need to install CUDA 12.3 and cuDNN 8.9, to do do so, just execute the following commands:

 ```bash
     # Install CUDA 12.3